Hopes run high for Credit Suisse multi-billion cash call

 Credit Suisse declined to comment.

-The combined 4 billion franc package is meant to fund a turnaround and strengthen the balance sheet as the Swiss lender strives to move on from scandals and heavy losses that prompted speculation about its future and led to large withdrawals of cash by its customers.
+The combined 4 billion franc package is meant to fund a turnaround and strengthen the Swiss lender, as it strives to move on from scandals and heavy losses that prompted speculation about its future and led to large withdrawals by customers.

+The capital hike addresses one of the many challenges the Swiss bank faces.

+"The rights issue is the necessary start to the process, said Jerome Legras of Axiom Alternative Investments.
+"But it is only the start of a long and painful journey."

-Shares in Credit Suisse bounced back from historic lows last week as its leadership sought to reassure markets.
+Credit Suisse shares, which have plumbed record lows, were buoyed last week as its leadership sought to reassure markets.

 After closing above 3 Swiss francs on Monday, they have retreated slightly, finishing Wednesday’s session at 2.851 Swiss francs.